node-red/node-red.github.io/docs/hardware/beagleboneblack.md

 see [Node-RED init script](https://gist.github.com/bigmonkeyboy/9962293)

-If you copy the init script into /etc/init.d/node-red and make it executable you can then stop, start and restart Node-RED by
+Copy the init script into /etc/init.d/node-red and make it executable.
+You will also need to edit line 22 `cd /home/pi/node-red` to point to wherever you have installed Node-RED.
+You can then stop, start and restart Node-RED by

     $ sudo service node-red stop
     $ sudo service node-red start